acs/spoting/doc/use_cases.md

 In this use case we should find howto find the lyrics for a playlist and then think in ways to use them.

+And using tag clouds for the lyrics will be cool (alpgarcia idea!)

 Similar project: https://github.com/ribeirojpn/follou

 ### Tracking concerts for your artists